-- 1. The request filed by the International Association of Athletics Federations (IAAF) with the Court of Arbitration for Sport (CAS) against the Russian Athletics Federation (RUSAF) and Ms Tatyana Lysenko Beloborodva on 6 April 2018 is admissible and upheld. - 2.
-Ms Tatyana Lysenko Beloborodva committed anti-doping rule violations according to Rule 32.2(a) and to Rule 32.2(b) of the 2012-2013 IAAF Competition Rules. - 3.
-Ms Tatyana Lysenko Beloborodva is sanctioned with an eight-year period of ineligibility starting on 2 July 2016.

-- All competitive results obtained by Ms Tatyana Lysenko Beloborodva from 16 July 2012 4. through to the commencement of her suspension on 2 July 2016 shall be disqualified, with all of the resulting consequences, including the forfeiture of any titles, awards, medals, points, prizes and appearance money. - 5. (\ldots) . - (\ldots) .
+- The Request for Arbitration filed by the International Association of Athletics Federations 1.
+(IAAF) with the Court of Arbitration for Sport (CAS) against the Russian Athletics Federation (RUSAF) and Ms. Gulfiya Agafanova Khanafeeva on 6 April 2018 is admissible and upheld. - 2.
+Ms Gulfiya Agafanova Khanafeeva committed anti-doping rule violations under Rule 32.2(a) and to Rule 32.2(b) of the 2012-2013 IAAF Competition Rules. - Ms Gulfiya Agafanova Khanafeeva is sanctioned with an eight-year period of ineligibility 3. starting on 6 January 2017. - 4.
+All competitive results obtained by Ms. Gulfiya Agafanova Khanafeeva from 15 July 2012 until 6 August 2014 shall be disqualified, with all of the resulting consequences, including the forfeiture of any titles, awards, medals, points, prizes and appearance money. - 5. $(\ldots)$ . - $(\ldots)$ .
 6. - 7.
 All other or further motions or prayers for relief are dismissed.